Vanilagy/MarbleBlast/docs/mp_algo.md

 Now: For any set of affecting entities **A** ready to be applied, if the maximum frame# of all state updates regarding entities in **A** is higher than *server frame#*, the set is entirely skipped and will be applied at a later server frame.
 This ensures that no state updates are ahead of the server time.

 Conversely, we want to ensure that no updates that are way out of date are applied to the server state, as this would force all clients to rewind a very large distance to reconcile with the server's state.
 There are, however, some cases where applying "old" updates is fine - particularly on entities that rarely get updated, like PowerUps.
 If player P sends an update for a PowerUp that took place in frame 20, and the server is already in frame 50, but there haven't been any updates for said PowerUp, the update can be applied safely.
 The fact that *there haven't been any updates for the PowerUp sent by all of the other players* indicates that the PowerUp doesn't regularly change its state and therefore has no need for being simulated far into the future.
 Clients applying updates way in the past of their current frame will not rewind to that update, but simply apply it without simulating forward the consequences of said update.
-To best preserve consistency however, we require that the actual client sending the out-of-date update to the server is itself not in the past.
+To best preserve consistency however, we require that the actual client sending the out-of-date update to the server be itself not in the past.
 We check this by making each client also send its *client frame#* whenever it sends an update packet.
 If this client frame is behind the server frame by a sufficiently large amount, we completely discard this update.
 An example for how this could play out: A client with a temporarily drop in internet connectivity picks up a PowerUp.
 It then comes back online and sends to the server a packet containing the update U. The server sees that the client frame# is not far behind the server's, so it applies the PowerUp's update even if it is old.
 We need to make an exception, though: If, for the given PowerUp, there has already been a newer state sent by somebody else, the update will be rejected if U's state for the PowerUp is too far behind the server state - and it will do this regardless of any ownership.
 Whenever an update gets rejected this way, the sending player will be notified to update their state of the entities on which the server update failed - only then will the server accept any updates from that player again.

 ### Forcing clients to update
 Let's talk about how we can implement the behavior of rejecting updates from certain players regarding certain entities until they have applied the update we told them to apply.
 Each entity on the server is tagged with a mapping from player to an integer *version number*.
 For every player, this starts out as 0.
 Whenever something happens that revokes a player's "right" to update certain entities, we increment the version number for that player on that entity.
 The clients send their last-received version number alongside every update and if we detect that it's below the server's version number, we reject the update.